+Eiji Fujimura

-- Member of the Compensation Committee
+Member of the Compensation Committee

-- Chief Financial Officer
+Chief Financial Officer

-- Chief Officer for Corporate Management Operations
+Chief Officer for Corporate Administration Operations

-Mr. Eiji Fujimura has broad experience primarily in the areas of accounting and finance, as well as abundant international experience, and is familiar with the Company Group's business including overseas operations.
-In FY2024, he has properly fulfilled his duties as Chief Financial Officer and Chief Officer for Corporate Management Operations by demonstrating high degree of expertise and strong leadership, and being responsible for business execution of the entire Company Group.
+Mr. Eiji Fujimura has broad experience primarily in the area of accounting and finance, as well as abundant international experience, and is familiar with the Company Group's business including overseas operations.
+In the fiscal year ended March 31, 2025, he has properly fulfilled his duties as Director, Managing Executive Officer, Chief Financial Officer, and Chief Officer for Corporate Administration Operations by demonstrating high degree of expertise and strong leadership, and being responsible for the finance of the entire Company Group, as well as overseeing business execution.